-All profits from this album will go to the Alan Surtees Trust which will give grants to young and emerging musicians and new musical projects.
+All profits from this album will go to the Alan Surtees Trust which gives grants to young and emerging musicians and new musical projects.

 Hannah James, Chair of the Alan Surtees Trust: